State of bugs, June 4

 Yeah? (edit: found the problem, PR here.)

 That fits with the behavior changes I made recently, which went live in the (april? may?) code push.
-The current intended behavior for @mentions
+The current intended behavior for @mentions is:

 Enabled for both HTML and Markdown.